 Leila Ali is a Colombian visual artist and independent art researcher, living and working between Austin, Texas, and Tustin, California.

-Ali obtained her Bachelor’s degree in Fine Art from the Academia Superior de Artes in Bogotá.
-She also holds two master’s degrees: one in Cultural Studies from the National University of Colombia, where she graduated with a Mention of Distinction awarded by the Faculty of Human Sciences, and another in Aesthetics and Art History from the University of São Paulo in Brazil.
+Ali obtained her Bachelor’s degree in Fine Art from the Academia Superior de Artes de Bogotá.
+She also holds two master’s degrees: one in Cultural Studies from the Universidad Nacional de Colombia, where she graduated with a Mention of Distinction awarded by the Faculty of Human Sciences, and another in Aesthetics and Art History from the Universidade de São Paulo in Brazil.

 Most recently, Ali completed the Certificate in Botanical Illustration at the Royal Botanic Garden Edinburgh in Scotland and is currently enrolled in the Diploma in Botanical Art (DipSBA) with the Society of Botanical Artists in the UK.